aamarber/shellscriptexercise/exercise2/README.md

     string='abcd'
     stringLength=${#string}
     echo $stringlength #it will output4
-2. For the upper, lowercase and one digit you can use the next regexes:
+2. For the upper, lowercase you can use the next regexes:
     [A-Z]
     [a-z]
-    [0-9]